-As a developer, by adopting to angular best practices, you may provide a high degree of abstraction and simplify the approach of application development for your clients.
+As a developer, by adopting angular best practices, you may provide a high degree of abstraction and simplify the approach of web development for your clients.
 While the framework is competent in managing the DOM, binding the code together, and organizing it into a well-defined architecture.
 Additionally, it may be quite beneficial for developing client-side web apps.

 Table of Content

 In this post, we’ll discuss why Angular is used and the reasons to choose it over other options along with its features.

 1. About Angular Framework – An Overview!

 Let us go through several versions of Angular.

 - AngularJS – In 2009 it had gained great popularity and was known for creating single-page applications.